cudoventures/cudos-blast/packages/blast-core/README.md

   const MSG_INIT = { count: 13 }

-  // deploying the contract with bob as a signer (default signer would be alice) const deploy = await contract.deploy(MSG_INIT, { signer: bob })
+  // deploying the contract with bob as a signer (default signer would be alice) const deploy = await contract.deploy(MSG_INIT, 'alpha', { signer: bob })

-  // get useful info such as contractAddress from deploy transaction const contractAddress = deploy.initTx.contractAddress
+  // get useful info such as contractAddress from deploy transaction const contractAddress = deploy.instantiateTx.contractAddress

   // printing contract address so it can be copied and used in other scripts such as interact.js console.log(`Contract deployed at: ${contractAddress}`)